 If you're an elite athlete and you're applying to QUT or changing your course, you can apply for the Elite Athlete Entry Program to receive a bonus to your OP score, ranking or grade point average (GPA).

-This might help you get into the course you want even if your original OP or rank doesn't meet the cut-off.
+This might help you get into the course you want even if your original OP or GPA doesn't meet the cut-off.

 Am I eligible?

 You're eligible for our Elite Athlete Entry Program if you are involved in demanding training or travelling as part of your commitments in an Australian Sports Commission (ASC) recognised sport and at least one of the following applies to you:

 - you're recognised by the Australian Institution of Sport (AIS), Queensland Academy of Sport (QAS) or Professional Player's Association (PPA)